jolicode/elastically/README.md

 use JoliCode\Elastically\Factory;
 use Elastica\Document;

-// New Factory object with new options
+// Factory object with Elastica options + new Elastically options in the same array
 $factory = new Factory([
     // Where to find the mappings
     Factory::CONFIG_MAPPINGS_DIRECTORY => __DIR__.'/mappings',